kodekloudhub/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 In this section, we will take a look at Static Pods

-#### How do you provide a pod defination file to the kubelet without a kube-api server?
+#### How do you provide a pod definition file to the kubelet without a kube-api server?
-- You can configure the kubelet to read the pod defination files from a directory on the server designated to store information about pods.
+- You can configure the kubelet to read the pod definition files from a directory on the server designated to store information about pods.

 ## Confgure Static Pod
 - The designated directory can be any directory on the host and the location of that directory is passed in to the kubelet as an option while running the service.